olegdovger/pizza-delivery-api/README.md

 - [x] View all the items available to order
 - [x] Fill up a shopping cart
 - [x] Place an order (with fake credit card credentials), and receive an email receipt

+## 3) The Assignment for building CLI (Scenario):

+- [x] View all the current menu items
+- [x] View all the recent orders in the system (orders placed in the last 24 hours)
+- [x] Lookup the details of a specific order by order ID
+- [x] View all the users who have signed up in the last 24 hours
+- [x] Lookup the details of a specific user by email address